DDMAL/ddmal.github.io/README.md

 * layout: **DON'T EDIT**
 * category: [Postdoc, PhD, Masters, Undergraduate, Alumni]
 * title: your name
+* degree: what degree you are pursuing (ex: BSc in Computer Science, MA in Music Technology, PhD in Music Technology
 * photo: the exact file name (with extension) in the **assets/lab_member** directory
 * *cv*: the exact file name of CV (with extension) stored locally in **assets/lab_member/cv**
 * *social*: